shadowezz/Productiv/docs/UserGuide.md

 * `DESCRIPTION` contains additional details about the meeting, e.g. agenda.
 * `FROM` is the start date time of the meeting in DD-MM-YYYY HH:mm format.
 * `TO` is the end date time of the meeting in DD-MM-YYYY HH:mm format.
 * `CONTACTS` represents the contacts involved in the meeting.
-* `CONTACTS` is a comma-separated string of the index numbers of these contacts, as specified in the contact list.
+It is a comma-separated string of the index numbers of these contacts, as specified in the contact list.
 * `LOCATION` is the location of the meeting.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**